Honor to serve Riga

 Honor to serve Riga!
 (Gods kalpot Rīgai!, GKR) is a municipal political party located in Riga, Latvia.
-It was created on March 17, 2012 and is led by Andris Ameriks, the former deputy mayor of Riga.
+It was created on 17 March 2012 and is led by Andris Ameriks, the former deputy mayor of Riga.

 In 2013 the party entered an electoral alliance with the centre-left Harmony party to participate in the Riga municipal election.
 The joint Harmony/GKR list won 58.5% and 39 seats, of which Proud to serve Riga received 15.
 Together the two parties control the Riga City Council.
 From 2004–2011 Andris Ameriks was a member of the Riga Council for the Latvia's First Party and thereafter Latvia's First Party/Latvian Way, a party of centre-right orientation.
 The majority of party members were former deputies of the LFP/LW fraction in Riga City Council.

 In the 2020 Riga City Council election GKR ran separately from Harmony due to a previous breakup of their alliance, winning five seats and a later becoming a member of the opposition.

-The only representative of the party in the Saeima is Jūlija Stepaņenko, elected from the Harmony list in the 2018 parliamentary election.
+The only representative of the party in the Saeima is Oļegs Burovs, elected in the 2022 parliamentary election.

-For the 2022 Latvian parliamentary election, members of the party (e.g. Burovs) are running as candidates under the Latvia First party ticket.